Chlanda-Lab/cryoCLEM/README.md

 ## Installation

 To install the FIJI plugin, copy the file 'cryoCLEM-1.0.2.jar' to the FIJI plugin folder (FIJI/plugins).
+Make sure to delete any older versions of the plugin.
 After sucessful installation, the plugin can be be found in the FIJI submenu "Plugins - CryoCLEM".

 The Matlab script 'Align_cLM_Stack.m' does not need to be installed.
 It can be directly loaded and run in Matlab.